Znarkus/homie/README.md

 # homie
-Central hub for controlling your lamps
+Central hub for controlling your home